-- 11. Plaintiff CALVARY CHAPEL SAN JOSE ("CCSJ"), a California non-profit corporation, is a Christian church organized exclusively for religious purposes.
+- 10. Plaintiff CALVARY CHAPEL SAN JOSE ("CCSJ"), a California non-profit corporation, is a Christian church organized exclusively for religious purposes.
 CCSJ is located in the city of San Jose, California.
-Calvary Christian Academy is a ministry branch of CCSJ that is operated separately from CCSJ. - 12.
-Plaintiff MIKE MCCLURE is a resident of Santa Clara County and serves as the lead pastor of CCSJ. - 13.
+Calvary Christian Academy is a ministry branch of CCSJ that is operated separately from CCSJ. - 11.
+Plaintiff MIKE MCCLURE is a resident of Santa Clara County and serves as the lead pastor of CCSJ. - 12.
 Plaintiff SOUTHRIDGE CHURCH ("Southridge") is a domestic non-profit corporation Christian church organized exclusively for religious purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.
-Southridge Church is located in the City of San Jose, California. - 14.
-Plaintiff MICAIAH IRMLER is a resident of Santa Clara County and serves as the lead pastor of Southridge. - Defendant GAVIN NEWSOM is sued in his official capacity as the Governor of 15. the State of California.
+Southridge Church is located in the City of San Jose, California. - 13.
+Plaintiff MICAIAH IRMLER is a resident of Santa Clara County and serves as the lead pastor of Southridge. - 14.
+Defendant SARA H. CODY, M.D. is the Public Health Officer for Santa Clara County, California, and the final policymaker for the Santa Clara County Public Health Department.

-- 16. Defendant TOMAS ARAGON, M.D. is sued in his official capacity as the Acting California Officer of the California Department of Public Health (CDPH).
-Aragon succeeded Erica Pan and Sonia Angell. - 17.
-Defendant Gavin Newsom and Tomas Aragon are hereinafter referred to as the "State Officials." - 18.
-Defendant SARA H. CODY, M.D. is the Public Health Officer for Santa Clara County, California.
 She is sued in her official capacity only.
-She promulgated Santa Clara County's health orders and guidelines. - 19.
-Defendants MIKE WASSERMAN, CINDY CHAVEZ, DAVE CORTESE, SUSAN ELLENBERG, and JOE SIMITIAN are each sued in their official capacities as members of the Santa Clara County Board of Supervisors.
-The County Board of Supervisors are responsible for adopting the challenged Urgency Ordinance authorizing Santa Clara County to issue fines against the Plaintiffs. - 20.
-Defendant JAMES WILLIAMS is sued in his official capacity as the County Counsel of Santa Clara County.
-In that role, he is charged with enforcing the County's public health orders and as alleged below, helped promulgate the orders in March 2020. - 21.
-Dr. Cody, Mr. Williams and the Santa Clara County Board of Supervisors are hereinafter collectively referred to as the "County Officials." - 22.
+She promulgated Santa Clara County's health orders and guidelines. - 15.
+Defendants MIKE WASSERMAN, CINDY CHAVEZ, DAVE CORTESE, SUSAN ELLENBERG, and JO SIMITIAN are each sued in their official capacities as members of the Santa Clara County Board of Supervisors.
+The County Board of Supervisors are responsible for adopting the challenged Urgency Ordinance authorizing Santa Clara County to issue fines against the Plaintiffs. - 16.
+Defendant JAMES WILLIAMS is sued in his official capacity as the director of the Santa Clara County Emergency Operations Center.
+In that role, he shaped the regional, statewide and county response to the COVID-19 pandemic.
+Williams was charged with monitoring waves of COVID-19 cases and hospital capacity and coordinating with the Santa Clara County Public Health Department to effectively respond to the COVID-19 pandemic.
+As a final policymaker for the Emergency

+Operations Center, he helped Dr. Cody promulgate the COVID-19 health orders and guidelines related to capacity restrictions, face masks and singing.

+- 17. Dr. Cody, Mr. Williams and the Santa Clara County Board of Supervisors are hereinafter collectively referred to as the "County Officials." - 18.
 Defendant SANTA CLARA COUNTY is a political subdivision of the State.
 It is sued herein based on the actions of the County Officials as final policymakers under Monell v.
-Department of Social Services. - 23.
+Department of Social Services. - 19.
 Plaintiffs' claims arise under the United States Constitution and 42 U.S.C. § 1983.
-The Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343. - 24.
+The Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343. - 20.
 This Court has authority to grant the requested declaratory relief under the Declaratory Judgment Act, 28 U.S.C. §§ 2201 and 2202, implemented through Rule 57 of the Federal Rules of Civil Procedure.
-This Court is also authorized to grant injunctive relief and damages under 28 U.S.C. § 1343, pursuant to Rule 65 of the Federal Rules of Civil Procedure, and award reasonable attorney's fees and costs under 42 U.S.C. § 1988.

-25. Venue is proper in this Court under 28 U.S.C. § 1391(b) because all Defendants are situated in this judicial district and because a substantial part of the events or omissions giving rise to Plaintiffs' claims occurred in this district.
+This Court is also authorized to grant injunctive relief and damages under 28 U.S.C. § 1343, pursuant to Rule 65 of the Federal Rules of Civil Procedure, and award reasonable attorney's fees and costs under 42 U.S.C. § 1988. - 21.
+Venue is proper in this Court under 28 U.S.C. § 1391(b) because all Defendants are situated in this judicial district and because a substantial part of the events or omissions giving rise to Plaintiffs' claims occurred in this district.
 The Court has supplemental jurisdiction over the state law claims under 28 U.S.C. § 1367.